nithyaramakrishnan/data-shield/access.md

   </tr>
   <tr>
     <td>Writer</td>
-    <td>Can perform the actions that a Reader can perform and more including deactivating and renewing node attestation, adding a build, approving or denying any action or tasks.</td>
+    <td>Can perform the actions that a Reader can perform and more; including deactivating and renewing node attestation, adding a build, and approving or denying any action or tasks.</td>
     <td>Certifying an application.</td>
   </tr>
   <tr>